krzim-aws/LISA/README.md

 network connectivity reasons or other concerns with the environment where you'll be deploying LISA you can do so.

-- For ECS containers (Models, APIs, etc) you can modify the `containerConfig` block of the corresponding entry in `config.yaml`.
+- For ECS or EC2 hosted containers (Models, APIs, etc) you can modify the `containerConfig` block of the corresponding entry in `config.yaml`.
 For container images you can provide a path to a directory from which a docker container will be built (default), a path to a tarball, an ECR repository arn and optional tag, or a public registry path.
   - We provide immediate support for HuggingFace TGI and TEI containers and for vLLM containers.
-The `example_config.yaml` file provides examples for TGI and TEI, and the only difference for using vLLM is to change the `inferenceContainer`, `baseImage`, and `path` options, as indicated in the snippet below.
+The `example_config.yaml` file provides examples for TGI and TEI, and the only difference for using vLLM is to change the `inferenceEngine`, `baseImage`, and `path` options, as indicated in the snippet below.
 All other options can remain the same as the model definition examples we have for the TGI or TEI models. vLLM can also support embedding models in this way, so all you need to do is refer to the embedding model artifacts and remove the `streaming` field to deploy the embedding model.